Determining CAN inputs vs outputs via Scope?

 I am wondering if there is even any measurable amperage of communication signals and if so would a low amp clamp be able to use it.
 I could also see putting opposing diodes inline to help create a better pattern.

 Are there any other tools anyone knows about that might help me accomplish this goal?
 Maybe some way to use diodes maybe even LEDs, and possibly resistors with a slightly higher resistance than the LED in such a way that they could be put run parallel to each other inline to the CAN circuit to identify signal direction?
 I know that can communication can light LEDs in DLC bob boxes but what I would like to do is show it on a scope.
 If I could show the CAN waveform on one channel and use another channel to only show the waveform when it is coming from one direction.
 I've attached a drawing I slapped together to help me visualize this but I could use some advise from some of the bright minds on here on whether or not this may work, what type of Leds or diodes to use, and if there is a better way to do this.

+I've been wondering the same thing.
+I would imagine that a micro amp clamp would work nicely but I'm not sure if they can handle the bandwidth well enough to produce a usable signal.
 I planned on trying but I haven't picked up a clamp yet.
 I thought that I heard that Eric Ziegler mentioned this in one of his network classes but I could be mistaken.
 I haven't attended that class yet.

 Thanks.
 Do you know who makes the micro amp clamp?
 I did a little Google research but didn't see much.

 Try Hantek.
 I think maybe the cc-65.
 As I recall, it goes down to 10 or 20 ma.